Page updated 1st January 2019

 In 1861 no. 16 contained a retired tailor while no. 17 was a boot seller.
 No's 16 and 17 were a religious book seller in 1888.
 As was common then, and now, premises would change use quite frequently.
 In Kelly's 1897 Directory Charles William Priston was a tailor in no 16.
 In 1901 Sarah Buttishill is established as a dressmaker while no 17 is a bookshop.
 Kelly's 1914 Directory lists Haynes Ltd boot and shoe makers and dealers and in 1919 Babbage Gilbert & Co Solicitors.
 In 1923 it housed Murray's Antiques.
 An announcement was made in May 1928 that G and N Hawkswell were to open a high class photographic studio at 16 Cathedral Yard, probably in an upper room.

-There is a stone stairway leading to a cellar beneath, where can be found the remains of an alleged victim of the Black Death, in a glass case, in an alcove.
-However, experts think the bones belong to a teenage, Anglo-Saxon–some authorities even think that the skeleton is made up of bones from a male and female.
-The cellar contains the remains of St Martin's Well, the source of the name, Well House.
+There is a stone stairway leading to the cellar beneath, where can be found the remains of an alleged victim of the Black Death, in an alcove.
+However, some historians believe the bones belong to a teenage, Anglo-Saxon–some authorities even think that the skeleton is made up of bones from a male and female.
+The cellar contains the remains of St Martin's Well, the source of the name, the Well House.
 Some think it of Roman origin, although the consensus is that it dates back to Norman times.

 │ Top of Page │